macrocosm-os/data-universe/docs/apify.md

 # Apify

-[Apify](http://apify.com) is a popular platform and market place for web scraping tools.
+[Apify](http://apify.com) is a popular platform and marketplace for web scraping tools.

 Data Universe uses Apify to scrape certain DataSources.
 At this time, all Validators use Apify to validate miner-submitted data.
 Apify is optional for miners.
 We recommend miners build a custom scraper for economic purposes and to stay competitive on the subnet.